zammad/zammad-documentation/api-user.rst

 Required permission:

 * ticket.agent or admin.user (can read all users)
+* customer with same organization (can read all users of same organization)
 * any (can only read it's own user if exists)

 Request::